Integrate Cycles with async-openai (Rust)

 let microcents = tokens_to_microcents(usage.prompt_tokens, usage.completion_tokens, "gpt-4o-mini");

-Ok((text, Amount::usd_microcents(microcents as i64)))Keeping the rate table in one helper makes provider rate changes a single-edit fix.
+Ok((text, Amount::usd_microcents(amount)))Keeping the rate table in one helper makes provider rate changes a single-edit fix.
 For multi-provider deployments, hoist it to your shared costs module.

 For the canonical breakdown of provider rates and the cost-estimation patterns used elsewhere in the docs, see Cost Estimation Cheat Sheet.